GuanRuLai/AI-English-Tutor-Linebot/README.md

 - Personalized English tutoring using AI.
 - Text-to-speech functionality for pronunciation practice.
 - Interactive learning sessions through the Line chat app.
+- Collecting data of users when interacting with our application.

 ## Project structure
 ```